hilogames/Flippy/Development.md

   NSKeyedUnarchiver with binary XML data, and then scanning through it, require too much time even without encoding the track scene within?)

+- Generate terrain in a way that is less uniform than just a tiled image?
+At one point I had an idea to do clustered patches of squares in earth tones, procedurally generated.

 - Track destruction of readout and platform should not show the same particle emitters as normal segments.